The-Band-Work/Project-Tg/README.md

-The current best way to test for TGBug is https://labtestsonline.org/tests/toxoplasmosis-testing In USA, not well understood by most Dr. Common test by vets.
+The current best way to test for TGBug is https://labtestsonline.org/tests/toxoplasmosis-testing

+In USA, not well understood by most Dr. Common test by vets.
 Anybody exposed to oocysts from cat poop is susceptible.
 See a few vaccine journal articles on GitHub

-Disease: Toxoplasmosis
+- Disease: Toxoplasmosis
-Parasite: T gondii
+- Parasite: T gondii
-Blood test: IgM, IgG
+- Blood test: IgM, IgG
-Common tests are for IgG, IgM antibodies in tachyzoite stage.
+- Common tests are for IgG, IgM antibodies in tachyzoite stage.
 Also testing for bradyzoite (dormant) stage requires tissue biopsy, spinal fluid or more experimental molecular testing looking for bradyzoite metabolism.
 Univ Chicago, Univ Mich

+- Read more <a href="/docs">DOCs</a>

 ## Research Update 2021-12-09